-Unity College offers General and Applied subjects and Vocational Education and Training (VET) Certificate courses.
+Unity College offers General and Applied subjects and Vocational Education and Training (VET) certificate courses.
 Information on these subject types can be found under the heading 'Senior Subjects' which follows this section.
 The subjects/courses which will be offered have been carefully selected to enable you to undertake different pathways.
 It is also important to consider 'like' subjects with similar skillsets and ways of thinking and working as alternatives for each other.

-All of the subjects and courses offered by the College will appear on your Senior Statement issued at the completion of Year 12.
+Subjects and courses studied at the College will appear on your Senior Statement issued at the completion of Year 12.
 In addition, they will all contribute credit towards attaining a Queensland Certificate of Education, if the minimum standard is achieved.